About Greg

 — All Things Considered, NPR

-"Most impressively looney is Hammontree’s performance."
+"Most impressive is Hammontree’s performance."

 — Mashable